donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 `future` returns a _future object_, and if you call `future-cancel` on it then you will stop the future's body from executing.
-This `future` / `future-cancel` combo is an easy, lightweight way to create a background process in your system.

-We create the atom `poll-data` to convey the results of this background process.
-In a later chapter you'll see examples of how components can refer to each other so that one can component can make use of the data/objects/results provided by another component.
+This `future` / `future-cancel` combo is an easy, lightweight way to create a background process in your system, and using an atom like `poll-data` is one way to convey your component's state to other parts of the system.
+(In a later chapter you'll see examples of how components can refer to each other so that one can component can make use of the data/objects/results provided by another component.)

 Both the future we create and the `poll-data` atom are returned by the `::ds/start` signal handler in the map `{:poller ..., :poll-data poll-data}`.